+PSEP Pipeline Safety Enhancement Plan

+Final Report for 29 Palms Valve Enhancement Project - Indian Canyon conducted a site walk to incorporate known site conditions in the project plan and design.

 SoCalGas exercised due diligence in the design, planning, and construction activities for this project to minimize or avoid costs when prudent to do so.
-As discussed above, the Project Team reviewed existing records, communicated with external stakeholders, and conducted a site walk to incorporate known site conditions in the project plan and design.
-SoCalGas bundled this project with the 29 Palms Valve Enhancement Projects - Mohawk Trail, Sunburst Street, and Utah Trail, coordinating engineering and construction activities between the project sites to minimize costs for the benefit of customers.
+As discussed above, the

+Project Team reviewed existing records, communicated with external stakeholders, and between the project sites to minimize costs for the benefit of customers.

+SoCalGas bundled this project with the 29 Palms Valve Enhancement Projects - Mohawk

+Trail, Sunburst Street, and Utah Trail, coordinating engineering and construction activities